12-VidE/annotate-audio/README.md

 ### Road-Map

-1. (main.ts) Use a modal to set-up an audio-box when created via Obsidian command
+1. Component add when no/invalid audio source has been selected
-2. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+2. Add more useful obsidian commands
-3. Better controls to manage all the options - like using a modal
+3. Cache where you left the player time
-4. Cache where you left the player time
+4. Follow native folder exclusion in the audio file search
-5. Cache where you left the player time
+5. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues